yafeng/SpectrumAI/README.md

 ![My image](https://github.com/yafeng/SpectrumAI/blob/master/image/SpectrumAI.png)

 # how to use
-## To curate a list of variant peptide identifications
+## To curate a list of variant peptide identifications (support only MSGF+ search outputs)
 1. Prepare the list of variant peptide PSMs table in tabular format.
 It should contain at least the following columns with exactly same names (the order can be different):

     "SpectraFile" -  The filename of spectra file in which the variant peptide PSM is identified.

     "ScanNum" - The scan number

     "Peptide" - The peptide sequence.
-Modified residues should be noted in a way.
-For instance, in MSGF-plus search engine output, "M+15.995GYEEAE", M+15.995 is used to indicate oxidation on Methonine.
-In PD output, "mGYEEAE" is used to indicate oxidation on methonie.
+Modifications are noted.
+For instance, in MSGF+ search engine output, "M+15.995GYEEAE", M+15.995 is used to indicate oxidation on Methonine.

-    "Charge" - Precursor chrage state

     "sub_pos" -  position in peptide indicate which amino acid is substituted. index starts from 1.

 2. Open SpectrumAI.R script in R Studio.